techpines/asset-rack/README.md

 * `require`: A filename or list of filenames to require, should not be necessary as the `filename` argument should pull in any requires you need.
 * `compress` (defaults to false): whether to run the javascript through a minifier.
+* `hash` (defaults to true): Set to false if you don't want the md5 sum added to your urls.

 ### JadeAsset
 This is an awesome asset.
 Ever wanted the simplicity of jade templates